xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 ## Create the final GitHub release

-- go to the GitHub [releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/) page
+- go to the GitHub [Releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/) page
 - check the download counter, it should match the number of tests
 - add a link to the Web page `[Continue reading »]()`; use an same blog URL
+- remove the _tests only_ notice
 - **disable** the **pre-release** button
 - click the **Update Release** button